11BelowStudio/HECC-IT/Technical Documentation/Designing HECC-IT.md

 file, containing the game data as the 'states' for the aforementioned finite state machine, which also gives these states to the FSM.
 This approach made sense, would lead to minimal re-use of boilerplate code, and didn't have too many files.
-I could have put the pre-written JavaScript within the pre-written html file, however, I wanted them to be seperate files, mostly for ease of maintainability when writing them.
+I could have put the pre-written JavaScript within the pre-written html file, however, I wanted them to be separate files, mostly for ease of maintainability when writing them.

 Eventually, I produced this overcomplicated diagram,